xHardc0re/JavaScript-Error-Remover/README.md

 4. If errors are found, it will delete the entire JavaScript file.

    **Note:** The file deletion is permanent, and the deleted file cannot be recovered.
-Always have a backup of your files before running the script.

 5. If no errors are found, it will display a message indicating that no errors were detected.